fzipi/employee-challenge/vagrant/README.md

 In this example, I am using `ansible` version 2.4, which is what I have in my Fedora 27 Workstation.

-The role `fzipi.flask_app` will use two roles from the galaxy, namely `wtanaka.mysql` and `jdauphant.nginx`. that are documented in the `requirements.yml`.
-The role I created installs the application and provisions the data into the database.
+The role I created, `fzipi.flask_app`, installs the application and provisions the data into the database.
+It will be complemented by two roles from the ansible galaxy: `wtanaka.mysql` and `jdauphant.nginx`.

-For executing the Python-Flask application, I choose `gunicorn` and created a systemd service file for running the wsgi server.
+For executing the Python-Flask application, I will use the `gunicorn` uWSGI server.
+Additionally, I created a systemd service file for running the uWSGIi service.

-Now you just need to execute `sudo vagrant up` for generating the ubuntu 16.04 VM provisioned with MySQL, nginx, and the python-flask App.
+You just need to execute `sudo vagrant up` for generating the ubuntu 16.04 VM provisioned with MySQL, nginx, and the python-flask App.

 Our `Vagrantfile` has these properties: